MNaushad97/movieFlix97/README.md

 **used React + React Virtuoso + CSS**

-- [React Virtuoso](https://virtuoso.dev/) helped in virtualized rendering of large data sets.
+- [React Virtuoso](https://virtuoso.dev/) helped in [virtualized-rendering](https://betterprogramming.pub/virtualized-rendering-from-scratch-in-react-34c2ad482b16) of large data sets.
 - Implemented smooth scrolling behavior to load more movies as the user scrolls in any direction (from 2010 to currentYear)